arikarim/Weather-App/README.md

 **Step 1**<br>
 Navigate through the local folder where you want to clone the repository and run<br>
-git clone `https://github.com/arikarim/Todo-List/tree/main`.
+git clone `https://github.com/arikarim/Weather-App/tree/main`.
 It will clone the repo to your local folder.<br>

 **Step 2**<br>
 - Cd inside the project

-- run npm run build

-- Open the index.html in the browser.
+- open index.html in your browser.

 ## 🤝 contributing

-contributions, issues, and feature requests are welcome!<br/>feel free to check [issues page](https://github.com/arikarim/Todo-List/issues).
+contributions, issues, and feature requests are welcome!<br/>feel free to check [issues page](https://github.com/arikarim/Weather-App/issues).

 ## Author